-Are you paying off debt the right way?
+Are you paying off debt the right way in 2021?

 After the economic recession of 2009, most Americans became quite conscious about managing finances in a better way.
 However, with time and glimpses of hope, they have again started piling up debt.

 As per the experts, most people are still committing mistakes while paying back debts.
-In fact, as per housingwire.com, Americans are more in debt now than they were during the economic crisis back then.
+In fact, as per housingwire.com, Americans are more in debt now than they were during the economic crisis back in 2009.

 People, when down with enormous debt, often make silly mistakes just because they freak out.
 They just try to put a band-aid on the problem.
 This way they try to keep it behind a curtain as well as hope it'd heal up the financial wounds.